Lucky One (Exo song)

 "Lucky One" is a song by South Korean–Chinese boy band Exo, released on June 9, 2016, as the first single from their third studio album Ex'Act.
 It was released in both Korean and Chinese versions by their label SM Entertainment.

 Background and release

 "Lucky One" was produced by LDN Noise and tells the story of a man finding true love.
-It was inspired off of pop, RnB, and disco music.
+It was inspired off of pop, R&B, and disco music.

 Music video

 The Korean and Chinese music videos for "Lucky One" were released on June 9, 2016.
-The music video tells the story of EXO members suddenly losing their superpowers and get captured by other planet.
+The music video tells the story of Exo members suddenly losing their superpowers and get captured by other planet.
 While the nurses try to experiment on them, their powers awaken and they try to escape.

 Promotion

 EXO began performing "Lucky One" on South Korean music television programs on June 9, 2016.

-Chart performance
+Commercial performance

 "Lucky One" peaked at number three on the Billboard World Digital Songs chart, number three on the Chinese Billboard Chart, and at five on the Gaon weekly digital chart.